ozakary/data-C60_ML/figures/README.md

 ## Requirements

-To reproduce the figures and analyze the data, you will need the following libraries:
+To reproduce the figures and analyze the data, you will need the following:
 - **Python 3.x**
 - **Matplotlib**
 - **NumPy**